-First Test: India and England evenly poised after Day 3 at Headingly
+First Test: India and England evenly poised after day three at Headingley

-Brooks hits 99 against India as England draws level on Day 3 of first Test
+India-England: Brooks scores 99, Stokes strikes late on day 3 of first Test

-India has a 96-run lead over England with eight wickets remaining heading into Day 4 of the first Test at Headingly.
+India has a 96-run lead over England with eight wickets remaining heading into day four of the first cricket Test at Headingly.

-India led England by 96 runs on the second innings after three days of an enthralling test series opener at Headingley.
+India led England by 96 runs on the second innings after three days of an enthralling Test series opener at Headingley.

 India bowled out the hosts for 465 at tea on Sunday to eke out a six-run first-innings lead, and was 90-2 in its second bat when rain stopped play a half-hour early.